 The data breach exposed both personally identifiable information (PII) and protected health information (PHI).
 Compromised information included names, addresses, dates of birth, Social Security numbers, driver's license numbers and medical record numbers.

-The cybersecurity incident was disclosed to the Maine Attorney General's office on Sept.
-17, 2025 and the Texas Attorney General on Sept.
-18, 2025.
+The cybersecurity incident was disclosed to the Maine, Texas, Massachusetts, South Carolina, Vermont, Montana and New Hampshire Attorney Generals' offices between Sept.
+17, 2025 and Sept.
+25, 2025.

 After discovering the breach, Goshen Medical Center took immediate steps to contain the incident and engaged cybersecurity experts to assist in the response.
 The organization has implemented additional security measures to reduce the risk of similar incidents in the future.
 They have also begun notifying affected individuals in writing, with consumer notifications sent on Sept.
 17, 2025.